WebDevStudios/custom-post-type-ui/readme.txt

 Fixed: Invalid JSON error was using success class for its admin notice.
 Fixed: "show in nav menus" missing from tools section for post type section.
 Fixed: Error occurred when attempting to unset post types while editing a taxonomy.

+= 1.5.5 - 2017-07-27 =
+* Fixed: Prevent possible conflicts with .required css selector by prefixing ours.
+* Fixed: Better accommodate possible labels with apostrophes, in relation to "Get code" functionality.

 = 1.5.4 - 2017-06-22 =
 * Fixed: Resolved saving issue around post types that matched existing page slugs.